adamcesco/Unofficial-Scrabble-Library/README.md

 I use a test-driven solution that is primarily object-oriented.
 In its current state, there are separate classes for a horizontal-word-filter and vertical-word-filter, and they are both derived classes from an abstract Scrabble-Vectorizer class.
 Throughout implementation, I continue to enhance the usability of all classes within this solution, so that future editors or users of the class can intuitively implement all classes with little to no limitations for application.

 The average time it takes this solution to compute all possible moves for a given board and rack is dependent on the number of words within the scrabble-dictionary that have at least one letter within them that is within your given rack.
 Essentially, the move generation time metric depends on the number of playable words that have a letter from your rack.
-For example, with a board pre-set with 5 words on it, and a rack of 7 different common letters, the word-generation time metric is 12 seconds (on my local machine).
+For example, with a board pre-set with 5 words on it, and a rack of 7 different common letters, the word-generation time metric was 12 seconds (on my local machine) to compute all playable moves.

 ## Road Map / To-Do List